How To Make a Faux Cake

 How To Make a Faux Cake Faux tiered cakes on table with tacky glue in front on them

 Use the Styrofoam Glue to glue your cake forms together.
+Glue the styrofoam pieces together to create the desired cake shape.

 Make sure they are centered when you place each tier.